pulakk/learning-rust/README.md

 * `isize` and `usize` depend on computer architecure (64 bits for 64-bit-architecture and 32 bits for 32-bit-architecture)
 * `loop` (not `while` or `for`) and `if/else` are expressions, not statements, meaning they can return values

+## 4 - Ownership
+* Ownership means the `Power to destroy (Drop)`
+* Ownership is important only for types stored in `heap` because `stack` doesn't have the issue of allocation and deallocation of memory in runtime
+* A variable can have only one owner at a time